 Pruning: Do not prune for several years after planting into the landscape to encourage transplant establishment and trunk caliper, then elevate canopy base slowly over time to desired canopy height.
 Young trees rarely needs staking.

 Propagation: Seed or softwood or hardwood cuttings.

 Disease and pests: Compared to California sycamore, Arizona sycamore is relatively anthracnose resistant.
 Or maybe it's just the dry air of Arizona?

 Additional comments: Arizona sycamore is similar in form, habit, and texture to P. racemosa (California sycamore showing fall color in a coastal canyon outside of Los Angeles).
 Some taxonomist consider Arizona sycamore a geographic cline of California sycamore.
-In summary, this is a handsome tree with a mostly multiple-trunked habit that is often arduous to train into a standard form.
-Sycamores are generally thought to be tough trees that tolerate well polluted urban conditions.
+In summary, Arizona sycamore is a handsome tree with a mostly multiple-trunked, asymmetric form and habit that is often arduous to train into a symmetrical, standard form.
+Sycamores are generally thought to be tough trees that can tolerate polluted urban conditions.